Explore our 360 Degree Tactical Ranges

 The perpendicular flat range allows you to become familiar with our firearms, equipment, and safety protocols.
 We teach moving marksmanship, the use of cover and concealment, and partner team drills reacting to an active shooter.

 Imagine walking down a small street or in a parking lot when an armed altercation erupts.
-The range allows you to move, with your partner, through eight vehicles.
-You and your partner will use the vehicles as both cover and concealment while firing at fully clothed human forms set in the open and behind cover.
+The range allows you to move, with your partner, through ten vehicles.
+You and your partner will use the vehicles as both cover and concealment while firing at target mannequins set in the open and behind cover.

 Imagine being caught in an open area or parking lot with the vehicle as the only source of protection to defend against an active shooter.
 This block of instruction uses the differences between a vehicles cover versus concealment areas.

 The training incorporates a practical shooting exercise in how to return fire using the belly of the vehicle as low concealment and the wheels as cover.
 The training reveals the challenges of magazine changes and the flexibility required to get into a proper position and how to defend from it.

 Room Clearing Range